gchrupala/imaginet/README.md

 Installation
 ============

-Currently, installation is a manual.
+Currently, installation is manual.
 The main prerequisite is theano.
 Additionally, you will also need https://github.com/gchrupala/Passage.
 If you want to train new models on the Flickr30k or MSCOCO datasets, you'll also need